THE MUDDLE FAMILIESTHE LINEAGE & HISTORY OF THE MUDDLE FAMILIES OF THE WORLD INCLUDING VARIANTS MUDDEL, MUDDELL, MUDLE & MODDLE |

 Luke and Eliza’s eldest child was John Thomas Muddle who was born at Dungog in New South Wales on 8 December 1856, and baptised at Christ Church in Dungog on 8 February 1857.
 John never married.
 He was a butcher living at Barrington when he died on 28 February 1882, at the age of 25 (not 24 as given on his burial record), and was buried in Dungog General Cemetery the same day.

 Luke and Eliza’s second child was George Gorange Muddle who was born at Bandon Grove to the north of Dungog in New South Wales on 6 June 1858 and baptised at Christ Church in Dungog on 25 July 1858.
 George never married.
-He died when about 25 years old, his death being registered in West Maitland registration district in New South Wales during 1883.
+He died in West Maitland registration district in New South Wales on 7 April 1883, at the age of 24 (not 23 as given on his burial record), and he was buried in plot 58 of row B8 of the Anglican part of Campbells Hill Cemetery at Telarah in the City of Maitland.
+His burial record gave his name as George Muddell.

 Luke and Eliza’s third child was Luke Muddle whose birth was registered in Dungog registration district in New South Wales during 1860.
 When he was about 25 years old Luke married Mary Jane Longbottom, who was about 18, at Chichester River in Dungog registration district on 3 August 1885.
 Mary was the daughter of William and Susannah Longbottom, and her birth had been registered in Dungog registration district during 1867.
 Luke and Mary had four children born in Dungog registration district between 1886 and 1897.
 Luke died when he was about 47 years old, his death being registered in Dungog registration district during 1907.
-Twenty-nine years later Mary died when she was about 69 years old, her death being registered in Mayfield registration district near Newcastle in New South Wales during 1936.
+Twenty-nine years later Mary died in Mayfield registration district near Newcastle in New South Wales, when she was about 69 years old, and she was buried in Sandgate Cemetery near Newcastle on 10 November 1936.

 Luke and Mary’s eldest child was Luke William Muddle, known as William, whose birth was registered in Dungog registration district in New South Wales during 1886.
 When he was 22 years old William married 20-year-old Viola Celia Jane Taylor at East Maitland Gaol Chapel in New South Wales on 27 November 1908.
 They were both then living in Dungog, William was a labourer and Viola was working as a domestic.
 Their only children were twins born at Dungog in early 1909, who both probably died soon after birth, as they both died at Dungog in early March 1909.
 As well as announcing the death of their twins in The Dungog Chronicle of 9 March 1909 William and Viola also recorded their thanks to Doctor Bowker and Nurse Neilson, who had looked after them.
 Three years later Viola died when about 24 years old, her death being registered in Stroud registration district, which is about 12 miles east of Dungog, during 1912.
-Thirty-two years later William died when he was about 58 years old, his death being registered in Mayfield registration district near Newcastle in New South Wales during 1944.
+Thirty-two years later William died in Mayfield registration district near Newcastle in New South Wales, when he was about 58 years old, and he was buried in Sandgate Cemetery near Newcastle on 4 November 1944.

 William and Viola’s eldest child, one of twins, was Pretoria Doreen Muddle who was born at Dungog in New South Wales in early 1909.
 Pretoria died at Dungog on 2 March 1909, probably soon after birth.